antoinelemor/CCF-canadian-climate-framing/README.md

 ## What do we annotate and extract from texts ?

-> **We annotate at the sentence level over 60 pieces of information and categories (frames, actors, sentiments, etc.) :**
+> **We annotate at the sentence level over 60 pieces of information and categories (frames, actors, emotions, etc.) :**

 | Count (N) | Main category or frame                  | Sub-category            | What the sub-category captures                                                               |